Wondering what all this parkrun business is about?

 Quite a few of the KiA families have become avid parkrunners, even Julie who is a self confessed anti-runner!

 parkrun is a positive, welcoming and inclusive experience where there is no time limit and no one finishes last.
 Actually. that’s one of our fave parts – knowing that there are dedicated volunteer ‘tail walkers’ who follow behind the last participants.
 Everyone is welcome to come along, whether you walk, jog, run, volunteer or spectate.

-parkruns are a free, weekly, community 5km running/walking events that happen every Saturday at locations all over Adelaide.
-There are even some newly forming Kids parkruns of 2km starting up – Adelaide has only one, located at Thorndon Park on Sunday morning s at 8am.
+parkruns are a free, weekly, community 5km running/walking event that happen every Saturday at locations all over Adelaide.

-To participate in parkruns around the world, you simply need to register (free) and print off a barcode.
-Turn up at 7:50am (for most parkruns in SA, different times in other states/countries) for the pre event briefing (to learn about the course or local guidelines).
+To participate in parkruns around the world, you simply need to register (free) and print a barcode.
+Turn up at 7:50am (for most parkruns in SA (different times in other states/countries) for the pre-event briefing (to learn about the course or local guidelines).
 Run, jog, walk or skip the 5km course.
-Once you complete the 5km you’ll be given a token – take that token and your parkrun barcode to a volunteer to scan both – a few hours later you’ll be sent a friendly emailing congratulating you on your effort, and detailing the number of runs you’ve done and the time.
+Once you complete the 5km you’ll be given a token – take that token and your parkrun barcode to a volunteer to scan and a few hours later you’ll be sent a friendly emailing congratulating you on your effort, and detailing the number of runs you’ve done and the time.
+Pretty cool!

 Tips for parkrun with the family

 - DON’T FORGET YOUR BARCODE, no barcode, no result!
 Many parkruns don’t allow scanning of barcodes off phones etc

 - You’re never last!!!
 There’s always a tail walker, so no matter how slow you feel, or kids wish to be – fear not, there’s someone behind you.